limcrong/trafficmanagement/README.md

 ```
-Run GenerateFeatures.ipynb to generate features from the test set
+Run GenerateFeatures.ipynb to generate features from the test set.
+Change training.csv to whatever the test csv is called
 ```